m2lines/gz21_ocean_momentum/README.md

 coupling with larger GCMs to provide a performant, high-fidelity parameterization in coarse-resolution climate models.

-Scripts for preparing training data, training up a model, and using the model to make predictions (inference mode) are provided.
-These are run from the command-line, and accept various configuration options (e.g. hyperparameters for NN training).
+Command-line scripts for preparing training data, training up a model, testing model performance, and using the model to make predictions (inference mode) are provided.

-For further detail and discussion, please read the original paper [Arthur P. Guillaumin, Laure Zanna (2021).
-Stochastic-deep learning parameterization of ocean momentum forcing][gz21-paper-agupubs].
+For further detail and discussion, please see
-Documentation in this repository will refer back to sections from the paper e.g.
-*Guillaumin (2021) 2.1* to provide context and further reading.
+[Arthur P. Guillaumin, Laure Zanna (2021).
+Stochastic-deep learning parameterization of ocean momentum forcing][gz21-paper-agupubs] which originally introduced this work.
+Documentation in this repository will refer back to sections from the paper e.g. *Guillaumin (2021) 2.1* to provide context and further reading.
 (A snapshot of the code used in the paper can be found on [Zenodo][gz21-paper-code-zenodo].)

+This repository also aims to enable reproducing the 2021 paper.
+The Jupyter notebooks at [`resources/jupyter-notebooks`][resources/jupyter-notebooks] generate some figures shown in the paper.

 ## Overview
-Most of this repository is concerned with preparing training data, and training a NN.
-Each of these is handled with a standalone command-line interface (CLI) Python script, and data is saved and loaded between via disk.
+Model training and usage is separated into a handful of steps.
+Steps are executed via a command-line interface (CLI) Python script, and will save some data to disk to then be loaded in the next step.

 In the "data" step, we generate training data using [simulation data from the CM2.6 climate model][cm26-ds]